Advice > Product management

 Apple Product Manager Interview (questions, process, prep)

-One thing that’s no secret is that product manager interviews at Apple are challenging, and they’re different from other top tech companies.
+Information on Apple job interviews online is minimal, especially for the PM position.
+But it’s no secret that its PM interviews are challenging.
 You’ll be up against an unpredictable interview process and questions that are specific to Apple.

 Here's an overview of what we will cover:

-1.1 What does an Apple Product Manager do?
+1.1 What does an Apple product manager do?

 A product manager at Apple is responsible for leading the creation, development, and monitoring of customer-centric products, services, and experiences across Apple’s entire ecosystem: electronic products such as iPhone, iPad, Apple Watch, Apple Music, Apple TV+, Maps, other apps, and more.